moelife-coder/lyricer/README.md

 And don't forget to start `lyricer` in the background, preferrably with sway configutation.

+## Why it's too laggy?

+Contrast to common implementation, `lyricer` will stay idle whenever it can.
+This means that the lyrics will not change untill they "suppose" to change according to the lrc file.
+Thus, when user manually change the audio, `lyricer` will not change untill the current lyrics line is finished.

+Sometime the lyric will also lag regardless user interaction.
+The reason behind this is being investigated.
+PRs or helpful issues are welcome.

 ## TODOs

 The following features are either planning or currently unable to archive: